danyaffff/RxOptionals/README.md

 }
 ```

-The `guard` construction looks a bit messy and it would be great to remove it.
+The `guard` construction looks a bit messy and it would be great to remove it (and put inside called function).

 ```swift
 weak var someController: SomeController?